notweerdmonk/avr-software-uart/README.md

 #### Screenshots

-This is a screenshot from sigrok PulseView capturing samples at 16Mhz for UART setup for 4800 8N1.
+This is a screenshot from sigrok PulseView capturing samples at 16Mhz with UART setup for 4800 8N1.

 ![logic analyser screenshot](./sigrok/uart_logic_4800_8N1.png)